 Window Sign.
 A sign that is attached to, affixed to, leaning against, or otherwise placed within six feet of a window or door in a manner so that the sign is visible from outside the building.
-The term window sign shall not include the display of merchandise in a store window.
+The term window sign shall not include the display of merchandise in a store window facing away from that window or facing that window and at least six feet away from it.